capasha/EverybodyEditsProtocoll/README.md

 # Everybody Edits Messages Protocol
-This repository contains documentation on the PlayerIO based [Everybody Edits](http://everybodyedits.com) API.
+This repository contains documentation on the PlayerIO based Everybody Edits API.
+Everybody Edits is no longer updated because it use Flash and is discontinued.
+But these documentions will not be deleted.
 Protocol Version: 258

 ## Table of contents